forseti-security/forseti-security/_docs/quickstarts/enforcer/index.md

 [Compute Engine Firewall](https://cloud.google.com/compute/docs/reference/latest/firewalls)
 documentation.

-If a rule doesn't include a network name, then it's applied to all networks configured on the project.
+If a rule does not include a network name, then it's applied to all networks configured on the project.
 The network name is prepended to the rule name.

-The following is an example rule that allows SSH from anywhere and only internally allows tcp, udp, and icmp traffic:
+The following is an example enforcement rule that only allows:
+  * SSH from anywhere
+  * HTTP(S) traffic from load balancer and health checker to VM instances
+  * Only internal tcp, udp, and icmp traffic

   ```json
   [{